 Tachypnea is a medical term for fast breathing in dogs.
 You saw dogs hanging out tongue breathing extremely fast.
 Tachypnea is common for dogs of any age, size, and breed.
 To understand whether your dog does have this condition, you should distinguish between abnormal panting and a normal one.

 Sometimes it is okay when your dog breathes fast.
 For instance, if your pet’s body is overheated, it will breathe fast to reduce the temperature.
 Such a reaction is entirely healthy, and a dog owner should not worry about this.
 Besides, such a response is temporary, meaning that soon, the dog’s breathing rate will be back to normal.
 As for abnormal panting, it is not a short-term reaction that signs some physical or even emotional problems.
-One of this problem is disadvantage of living space.
-If you keep your large dog in small dog crate – your pet can be knocked down with current.
+One of these problems is the disadvantage of living space.
+If you keep your large dog in a small dog crate – your pet can be knocked down with the current.

 For those who have not faced abnormal fast breathing that dogs can demonstrate, it may be hard to differentiate between normal and not healthy panting.
 Check out these signs to figure out whether everything is okay with your dog, or there’s something more serious:

 - the fast breathing is abnormal in the case when your pet has average body temperature, and there is no need to regulate it